 Dr. Sarah Griess, Licensed Psychologist

 In my personal life, I am also a wife and mother.
-I enjoy the outdoors.
+I love Jesus and enjoy the outdoors.
 Having lived in Colorado for almost a decade, sunshine and hiking are my favorite form of self-care.
 I also enjoy reading reading, and engaging with friends and family.
 I have loved living in Grand Island and am proud to be part of our diverse and beautiful community.

 Sarah Spellbrink, M.S., Licensed Independent Mental Health Practitioner (LIMHP)